 With the easing of stay at home orders, visits to independent living apartments or homes may occur during specific hours.
 Visitors must complete the screening process at each visit.
-Visitors will be asked to wash / sanitize their hands and will be asked to bring and wear a cloth mask while on the property as well as follow social distancing and group size guidelines in all areas of the building, including resident apartments.
+Visitors are asked to wash / sanitize their hands and are asked to bring and wear a cloth mask while on the property as well as follow social distancing and group size guidelines in all areas of the building, including resident apartments.
 Visits will initially be limited to the specific resident apartment, outdoor areas and designated interior common areas.

 As we welcome visitors we have increased our cleaning and sanitizing procedures in common spaces and we will be monitoring and may limit the total number of visitors in our buildings to ensure that we can maintain appropriate social distancing and maximum group sizes.

 At this time, we are allowing move-ins for independent living, assisted living, and memory care with robust move-in procedures to ensure the health and safety of the community.
-In order to provide critical support to hospitals, we continue to accept new admissions in transitional care and long-term care with appropriate health screening, following the lead of the CDC.
+In order to provide critical support, we continue to accept new admissions in transitional care and long-term care with appropriate health screening, following the lead of the CDC.

 If the results of screening new residents raise any cause for concern, we will further assess and determine next steps before a move-in takes place.
 All new residents, except for those in independent living, are being put on self-isolation precautions for 14 days to ensure they are free of symptoms.

-In the event of a positive COVID-19 test result, we will notify residents, staff, and primary family contacts.
+In the event of a positive COVID-19 test result within a PHS community, we will notify residents, staff, and primary family contacts of that community.

 Supplies are available and are being distributed as the need arises.
 We are working with our suppliers for needed items while avoiding stockpiling that could exacerbate shortages.

 Our PHS leadership team meets weekly to review staffing needs and deployment for all sites.
-We are fortunate to have our own central staffing group to cover shifts and are deploying our nurses and registered nursing assistants where the need is greatest.
+We are fortunate to have our own central staffing group to help cover shifts where the need is greatest.

 - Stay healthy and prevent spreading germs by following recommended actions: frequent handwashing; avoiding touching eyes, nose and mouth with unwashed hands, cover your mouth and nose with a tissue when coughing or sneezing and dispose all used tissues; avoid contact with people who are ill.